 - 30. Seminars/ Conferences/ Workshops None organised and the source of funding (national/ international) with details of outstanding participants, if any: - 31.
-Code of ethics for research followed by None the departments:
+Code of ethics for research followed by None the departments: - 32.
+Student profile programme-wise:

 Name of the Applications received Selected Pass pe ercentage programmes (refer to question no. 4) Male Female Male Female